chenmzh/Knowledgebase/Sometime we also organize knowledge/Mathematical Modeling of Biology/Mathmatical Modelling.md

 1. Bifurcation: changing the parameters (i.e the regulatory components) result the change of stability in the fixed point or generation of a new steady state solution.

    + transcritical bifurcation: stability of two fixed points exchanges after collision
-   + Saddle-node bifurcation: two equilibrium points collide and nnihilate each other
+   + Saddle-node bifurcation: two equilibrium points collide and annihilate each other
    + Hopf-bifurcation: equilibrium point changes its stability, usually comes with generation of a limit cycle. $\rightarrow$ The real part of the eigenvalues crosses the imaginary axis.

    Supercirtical bifurcation: after the original equilibrium point lost its stability, a new stable steady state solution is generated to catch the trajectories $\rightarrow$ there is no sudden jump from one FP to the other.
 Even the new equilibrium is a stable limit cycle, the amplitude of the oscillation is gradually changing with the parameter.